athms/evaluating-deeplight-transfer/README.md

 ## Packages

 ### HCPrep
-`hcprep` stores data locally in the [Brain Imaging Data Structure](https://bids.neuroimaging.io) (BIDS) format.
+`hcprep` stores the HCP task-fMRI data data locally in the [Brain Imaging Data Structure](https://bids.neuroimaging.io) (BIDS) format.

-To make the fMRI data usable for DL analyses with TensorFlow, `hcprep` can clean the downloaded fMRI data and store these in the [TFRecords data format](https://www.tensorflow.org/tutorials/load_data/tfrecord).
+To make fMRI data usable for DL analyses with TensorFlow, `hcprep` can clean the downloaded fMRI data and store these in the [TFRecords data format](https://www.tensorflow.org/tutorials/load_data/tfrecord).

 **Getting data access:**
-To download the HCP task-fMRI data, you will also need AWS access to the HCP public data directory.
+To download the HCP task-fMRI data, you will need AWS access to the HCP public data directory.
 A detailed instruction can be found [here](https://wiki.humanconnectome.org/display/PublicData/How+To+Connect+to+Connectome+Data+via+AWS).
 Make sure to safely store the `ACCESS_KEY` and `SECRET_KEY`; they are required to access the data via the AWS S3 storage system.

 **AWS configuration:**
 Setup your local AWS client (as described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)) and add the following profile to '~/.aws/config'